Diorama: Natural history

 Natural history dioramas seek to imitate nature and, since their conception in the late 19th century, aim to "nurture a reverence for nature [with its] beauty and grandeur".
 They have also been described as a means to visually preserve nature as different environments change due to human involvement.
 They were extremely popular during the first half of the 20th century, both in the US and UK, later on giving way to television, film, and new perspectives on science.

 Like historical dioramas, natural history dioramas are a mix of two- and three-dimensional elements.
 What sets natural history dioramas apart from other categories is the use of taxidermy in addition to the foreground replicas and painted background.
 The use of taxidermy means that natural history dioramas derive not only from Daguerre's work, but also from that of taxidermists, who were used to preparing specimens for either science or spectacle.
 It was only with the dioramas' precursors (and, later on, dioramas) that both these objectives merged.
 Popular diorama precursors were produced by Charles Willson Peale, an artist with an interest in taxidermy, during the early 19th century.
 To present his specimens, Peale "painted skies and landscapes on the back of cases displaying his taxidermy specimens".
 By the late 19th century, the British Museum held an exhibition featuring taxidermy birds set on models of plants.

-The first habitat diorama created for a museum was constructed by taxidermist Carl Akeley for the Milwaukee Public Museum in 1889, where it is still held.
+The first habitat diorama created for a museum was constructed by taxidermist Carl Akeley for the Milwaukee Public Museum in Milwaukee, Wisconsin in 1889, where it is still held.
 Akeley set taxidermy muskrats in a three-dimensional re-creation of their wetland habitat with a realistic painted background.
-With the support of curator Frank M. Chapman, Akeley designed the popular habitat dioramas featured at the American Museum of Natural History.
+With the support of curator Frank M. Chapman, Akeley designed the popular habitat dioramas featured at the American Museum of Natural History in Manhattan, New York.
 Combining art with science, these exhibitions were intended to educate the public about the growing need for habitat conservation.
 The modern AMNH Exhibitions Lab is charged with the creation of all dioramas and otherwise immersive environments in the museum.